Tips, Tricks and How-to's for fun, comfy and easy trips!

 The BSA hat ($25, yikes!) is typically optional; ask your troop if they require it.

-.
+All of these items are available at your the BSA scout shop.
 (This is the locator to find your local BSA scout shop) You can order online or go into the local brick and mortar scout shop.
 They are rarely sold elsewhere, although sometimes you can find them at a church consignment sale

 Many troops keep an assortment of scout clothing turned in by previous scouts when they graduate.
 As the clothing can be expensive, this is a great option.
 Check with your troop!